-One aspect of Design Day is the Design Day booklet, which is a very nice full-color, glossy publication.
-Design Day booklets from previous semesters are available on-line by following links to Previous Design Days from the current Design Day web page.
+One aspect of Design Day is the Design Day booklet, which is a professional, full-color, glossy publication.
+Design Day booklets from previous semesters are available on-line by following links to previous Design Days from the current Design Day web page.

-As with all such publications, in order for it to be designed, laid out, edited, proofed, and printed well before Design Day on April 30, we need to submit the copy and artwork much earlier by February 23.
+As with all such publications, in order for it to be designed, laid out, edited, proofed, and printed well before Design Day (which is on Friday, December 10), we need to submit our copy and artwork much earlier, in particular, by Monday, October 11.